landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 #### 2.A.
 Word association in the token encoding vector spaces:

-Let’s take a closer look at just the input dictionary, which has a similar structure to the output token dictionary.
+Let’s take a closer look at just the input dictionary, which has a <a href = "/docs/input-vs-output.md" target = "_blank" rel = "noreferrer noopener">similar structure</a> to the output token dictionary.
 First, some pictures:

 <img src="/docs/assets/img/input-dict-corr-girl.png" target = "_blank" rel = "noreferrer noopener" alt = "Input dict vector correlations" width="800"/>